Finance and investment

 01 Health Insurance

 In Malaysia, private healthcare is world-class but expensive.
-International insurance for a family of 4 can cost between €4,000 and €8,000 per year.
-Plan for this payment from the start.
+International insurance for a family of 4 can cost between €4,000 and €8,000 a year.
+Plan for this payment from the outset.

 02 School Deposits